kdonavin/sql_guide/SQL.md

 ### Filter Statements

-* `GROUP BY` - Clause that aggregates rows of a column name that have the same value.
+* `GROUP BY`: Clause that aggregates rows of a column name that have the same value.
 It is only used with other aggregate functions.
 Usually, the columns you are grouping by are also in the `SELECT` statement.
 For Example:
 ```sql
 SELECT price, type, COUNT(*)
 FROM fake_apps
 GROUP BY price, type;
 ```
 Note, that order does not matter for multiple `GROUP BY` columns; the statement returns all permutations, regardless.
 Further note that `GROUP BY 1` is equivalent, that groups by the 1<sup>st</sup> column regardless of what it is called.
-* `HAVING` - A `WHERE` clause for aggregate functions.
+* `HAVING`: A `WHERE` clause for aggregate functions.
 For Example:
 ```sql
 SELECT
     name AS 'Artist',